-Firearms and laser weapons, when available, are ranged martial weapons as per the DMG and profiency is obtainable accordingly.
+Firearms and laser weapons, when available, are ranged martial weapons as per the DMG and profilency is obtainable accordingly.

 For firearms: a character proficient with smith's tools can spend 3 gp to craft 10 bullets and 35 gp to craft enough gunpowder for 10 shots.
-Ammunition and gunpowder can't be purchased otherwise.
+Ammunition and gunpowder can't be purchased otherwise, unless an adventure provides an opportunity.
 The resulting gunpowder is not suitable for any purpose other to fire the weapon (i.e. NO explosives may be crafted, etc).
 The smokepowder magic item can also be used.